Decorating A Shasta’s Screen & Door

 Painting is complete.

-Before removing the stencil:
+Before you remove the stencil:

 This is when also discovered the white paint on a silver screen is a little difficult to see from a distance.